commons-research/commons-dws-public/vault/Bachelor-project-jade.md

 However, the databases currently available for metabolomics  remain quite limited , focusing mainly on specific types of organism, such as humans (HMDB, https://www.hmdb.ca), for medical purposes and centered on known metabolites, or simply on raw analytical data (MassBank, https://massbank.eu/MassBank/).
 Another accessible database in metabolomics is the Global Natural Products Social Molecular Networking (GNPS), a collaborative platform for the processing and analysis of mass spectrometry data.
 GNPS includes both known metabolites and unknown metabolomic profiles (reference: Aron).

 The Earth Metabolome Initiative (EMI) consortium, conceived in 2022 and formally launched in 2024 by Pierre-Marie Allard, is a collective open science endeavor aimed at addressing the critical lack of comprehensive metabolomic data.
 The initiative set out to build a database designed to profile the full spectrum of metabolites across all known living species—approximately 2.3 million—thus encompassing the entirety of life, from microbes to mammals, within an integrated and ecosystem-level perspective.
 Unlike existing databases, EMI stands out for its clear ambition to cover the full diversity of life across all kingdoms on a global scale.
 It focuses on the analysis of unknown metabolomic profiles from Earth’s organisms, while aiming to address gaps observed in existing resources such as GNPS, Massbank or HMDB.
-In particular, EMI sets itself apart by explicitly incorporating detailed metadata associated with the profiled organisms—an aspect that remains a notable limitation in GNPS.
+In particular, EMI sets itself apart by explicitly recovering detailed metadata associated with the profiled organisms—an aspect that remains a notable limitation in GNPS.

 ## Earth Metabolome Initiative